algolia/openvpn-auth-okta/README.md

 make binary
 ```

-#### Manually installing the Okta OpenVPN plugin
+#### Manually installing the OpenVPN Auth plugin

-If you have a custom setup, follow the instructions below to install the C plugin and Golang library that constitute the Okta OpenVPN plugin.
+If you have a custom setup, follow the instructions below to install the C plugin and Golang library that constitute the OpenVPN plugin Auth.

 #### Manually installing the C Plugin

-To manually install the C plugin, copy the `build/openvpn-plugin-auth-okta.so` file to the location where your OpenVPN plugins are stored and the `libokta-auth-validator.so` file to your system libdir.
+To manually install the C plugin, copy the `build/openvpn-plugin-auth.so` file to the location where your OpenVPN plugins are stored and the `libauth-validator.so` file to your system libdir.

 #### Manually installing the Golang binary

-To manually install the binary, copy the `okta-auth-validator` to your system bin dir; the `pinset.cfg`, and `api.ini` files to the location where your OpenVPN plugin scripts are stored.
+To manually install the binary, copy the `auth-validator` to your system bin dir; the `pinset.cfg`, and `api.ini` files to the location where your OpenVPN plugin scripts are stored.

 ## Make sure that OpenVPN has a tempory directory